Resources

 What is ROI?

 ROI, which stands for Return on Investment, is a financial indicator used to assess the profitability or efficiency of an investment.
-It provides a measure of the return or gain obtained from an investment relative to its cost.
-ROI is typically expressed as a percentage and is calculated by dividing the net profit or gain from the investment by the cost of the investment, and then multiplying the result by 100.
+It measures the return or gain from an investment relative to its cost.
+ROI is typically expressed as a percentage and is calculated by dividing the net profit or gain from the investment by the cost of the investment and then multiplying the result by 100.

 Why is ROI Important?

 Understanding and evaluating ROI is essential for various reasons.
-Whether you are an individual investor, a business owner, or a financial analyst, ROI serves as a valuable tool for decision-making and resource allocation.
-Here are some key reasons why ROI is important.
+Whether you are an individual investor, a business owner, or a financial analyst, ROI is a valuable tool for decision-making and resource allocation.
+Here are some key reasons why ROI is essential.

 1. Measuring Investment Performance: ROI allows you to measure the performance of your investments, enabling you to identify which investments are generating the highest returns and which ones may be underperforming.